nat-geo-yellowstone-national-park-trail-map

 Trail Description:

-From the road the trail immediately begins to climb through a beautiful mixed forest of pine, spruce and fir, and eventually whitebark pine at the higher elevations.
+From the road the trail immediately begins to ascend through a beautiful mixed forest of pine, spruce and fir, and eventually whitebark pine as you proceed higher.
 The route soon becomes a strenuous slog, without the help of any flat sections or switchbacks.

 At roughly eight-tenths of a mile the trail begins passing through the ghostly remnants of a whitebark pine forest where many trees have died as a result of a mountain pine beetle outbreak.
 At roughly 1.2 miles the trail emerges above the treeline at the base of a large bowl below the southeastern slopes of Avalanche Peak.
 After a brief respite from the relentless climb the trail makes a wide turn towards the left, and then immediately begins ascending the talus slopes along the southern flank of the peak.
 There are a few sections along this stretch where the path becomes fairly narrow, with some exposure to steep drop-offs.
 As long as you’re careful you shouldn’t have any problems here.
 If there’s a threat of bad weather, or you have a fear of heights, you may not want to proceed beyond this point.

-At 1.7 miles, after ascending the steepest section of the mountain, hikers will reach a meadow lying just below the upper portions of the mountain.
-From here you can see the trail as it makes its way along the ridge approaching the summit.
+At 1.7 miles, after ascending the steepest section of the route, hikers will reach a meadow lying just below the face of the mountain.
+From here you can see the trail as it makes its way along the southern flank of the peak.
 The summit can be seen in the photo below.
 It’s the most prominent hump just towards the right of the center of the photo.
 From this meadow the false summit appears most prominently.
 The actual summit is located immediately behind and to the right of the false summit from this vantage point.

 Avalanche Peak

 It was in this exact spot in 2001 that I saw my first grizzly bear while hiking.
 The park website notes that grizzly bears are known to frequent this area during the fall because they are seeking whitebark pine nuts to help fatten up for the long winter ahead.
 In fact, the park recommends that you shouldn’t even hike this trail in September or October due to high bear activity.
-Although we’ve hiked this peak in September twice, both times we were in groups of 4 and 5.
+Although we’ve hiked this trail in September on two separate occasions, we were in groups of 4 and 5.
 As always, you should make a lot of noise and carry bear spray while hiking anywhere in Yellowstone.

 At just over 2 miles the trail reaches the narrow ridge leading to the false summit.
-Although you might think this is the highest point on the mountain, you won’t realize this until reaching the top of this sub-peak.
-At 2.2 miles the trail reaches the top of the false summit.
-The true summit is still more than a tenth-of-a-mile away.
-Although the two pinnacles might appear to be equal in height, the true summit is roughly 10 feet higher than the false summit.
+Although you might think this is the highest point on the mountain, you won’t realize this until after reaching the crest of this sub-peak.
+From the top of the false summit, the true summit is still a little more than a tenth-of-a-mile away.
+While some might think the two pinnacles are equal in height, the true summit is roughly 10 feet higher than the sub-peak.

 Avalanche Peak